 LED beacon cable is NOT spliced.

-LED beacon cable has the outer (black) insulation jacket removed after entrance into the PC case.
-The dome nut on the cable strain relief is tight and the LED beacon cable's mylar shield extends a 1/4 inch past the body of the strain relief.

-The LED beacon cable insulation has not been nicked.
+LED beacon cable and marker FREP cable have outer (black) insulation jacket removed after entrance into the PC case.
+The dome nut on the cable strain relief is tight and the LED beacon cable's mylar shield extends a 1⁄4 inch past the body of the strain relief.
+The LED beacon cable insulation and FREP marker cable insulation have not been nicked.
 A service loop for the LED beacon cable is placed at the base of the tower near the power converter.
 The LED beacon cable is properly secured to tower so the insulation won't become cut with wind and time.

-Using Flash Technology's two supplied tapes and the 2-3-4-layer method, secure the cable to the tower not exceeding 5' in between.
+Using Flash Technology's two supplied tapes and the 2-3-4-layer method, secure the cable to the tower not exceeding in between.
 A service loop is placed just below the beacon.
 The LED beacon cable is not pulled tight against sharp edges.

-The cable is secured on each side of every tower leg joint allowing 1 inch of slack around the joint.
+On each side of every tower leg joint a flange is secured allowing 1 inch of slack around the joint.
 The LED beacon is wired correctly.
 The wires are positioned so no arcing can occur and wire colors match the terminal designations and the LED beacon terminal screws are tight.

-The dome nut on the cable strain relief is tight and the LED beacon cable's Mylar shield extends a $\frac{1}{4}$ inch into the LED beacon cavity.
+The dome nut on the cable strain relief is tight and the LED beacon cable's Mylar shield extends a 1⁄4 inch into the LE beacon cavity.
 The LED beacon is securely closed with both latches in place.
 The LED beacon at the top of the tower has a lightning rod(s) provided at least 36" above the top of the beacon and a minimum of 18" away from the beacon.
 The LED beacon is level.
 The LED beacon is grounded to the tower using the stainless steel or galvanized hardware provided.